Continuous Optimization Problems

 The Ackley function is widely used for testing optimization algorithms.
 It has a nearly flat outer region and a large hole at the center.
 The function is usually evaluated on the hypercube x_i ∈ [-32.768, 32.768], for all i = 1, 2, …, d.

-Calculates the Ackley function value for a given list of variables.
+Calculates the Ackley function value for given variables.

 Notes